rakibulislamnayan/vaultbook/README.md

 ### Opening

 Drop a `.vbk` file onto the **Open** screen, enter your password, and the file is decrypted in place.
-The signature marker inside the payload is checked — if it isn't there, the password was wrong and the app refuses to load anything.
+The signature marker inside the payload is checked: if it isn't there, the password was wrong and the app refuses to load anything.

 ### Panic Lock (redesigned in v2)